HTML Attributes

 Class Attribute

 The class attribute is used to assign a specific class to an element.
 It is primarily used for styling purposes.
 By defining a class name and applying CSS styles to that class, you can customize the appearance of multiple elements simultaneously.
+You can reuse the same class on many elements.

 Example: